berty/www.berty.tech/bertytech/content/privacy-policy/index.md

 This solution is much less resilient than the [DHT](privacy-policy/#dht) as governments, other infrastructures, or attackers could opt to block access to those nodes at any given time.
 Someone with malicious intentions will more easily be able to block access to these nodes than on the [DHT](privacy-policy/#dht) nodes that are only composed of random peers on the network.

-Centralizing the data on an [rendezvous point node](privacy-policy/#rendezvous-point-node) can also make it a prime target for anyone who wants to obtain this data.
+Centralizing the data on a [rendezvous point node](privacy-policy/#rendezvous-point-node) can also make it a prime target for anyone who wants to obtain this data.

 Knowing that a [rendezvous point node](privacy-policy/#rendezvous-point-node) will store:
 - the rendezvous point rotating identifiers
 - the associated addresses

-[Rendezvous point nodes](privacy-policy/#rendezvous-point-node) are by default operated by Berty Technologies but can also be set up by a [third party](privacy-policy/#third-party-hosted-services).
+By default, [rendezvous point nodes](privacy-policy/#rendezvous-point-node) are operated by Berty Technologies but can also be set up by a [third party](privacy-policy/#third-party-hosted-services).

 ### Relay node